 - A model year up to 9 years old

 - No visible damage or major maintenance issues

 Avail services a growing number of local communities throughout the United States.
 You drop off your car, and we clean and get it ready for a borrower.
 After a driver borrows and returns your car to us, we’ll inspect it for any issues and clean it again before you pick it up.
 It’s that smooth and simple.

-As more people seek cost-effective modes of transportation, giving them access to your car when you're not using it is one of the easiest ways to generate extra income.
+As more people seek cost-effective modes of transportation, giving them access to your car when you’re not using it is one of the easiest ways to generate extra income.
 And sharing your car with Avail is safe and secure.
-To start, we pre-screen all drivers who want to borrow with Avail and cover every trip with Allstate insurance.
+To start, we pre-screen all drivers who want to borrow with Avail and protect every trip with Allstate insurance.
 And, should the unexpected happen, borrowers have access to roadside assistance and 24/7 customer support when driving your car.